 Patient vs. Provider Incentives in Long Term Care (with Martin B. Hackmann) [email me for draft]

-Abstract: With up to 30% of U.S. health care spending being wasteful, understanding how provider and patient incentives affect utilization is highly policy relevant.
-Empirical work traditionally estimates these incentives in isolation.
-In this paper, we develop and estimate an empirical model of nursing home utilization, which nests both incentives.
-To identify patient incentives, we rely on variation in out-of-pocket prices around within-stay transitions from full out-of-pocket pay to Medicaid coverage.
-On the provider side, we exploit dynamic incentives regarding the optimal payer type mix when capacity constraints are binding.
-Using administrative micro data from California, New Jersey, Ohio, and Pennsylvania, we find that nursing homes increase their efforts to discharge relatively healthy Medicaid beneficiaries to the community when the occupancy rate rises in order to allocate remaining beds to more profitable private payers.
-On the patient side, we find that residents decrease their efforts to leave a nursing home for a home health care option as they become eligible for Medicaid leading to overall longer nursing home stays.
+Abstract: We develop an empirical model of nursing home discharges to the community that nests patient and provider incentives.
+Using administrative micro data from California, New Jersey, Ohio, and Pennsylvania, we find that nursing homes increase their efforts to discharge Medicaid beneficiaries to the community when the occupancy rate rises in order to allocate remaining beds to more profitable seniors.
+Residents decrease their efforts to leave a nursing home as they become eligible for Medicaid leading to overall longer nursing home stays.
 We find no health benefits from longer nursing homes stays among the relatively healthy marginal residents with low care needs.
-Our results imply reductions in Medicaid spending of up to $6 billion per year if Medicaid-covered stays are reduced to the length of stay for seniors who pay out-of-pocket stays.
-Finally, we estimate a structural model of discharge management, which allows us to conduct a “horse-race” between patient and provider incentives in counterfactual experiments.
-Our findings suggest that changing provider incentives is more effective than modifying patient incentives in shortening the length of stay.
+Our results imply potential LTC cost savings of at least $1.2 billion per year if Medicaid-covered stays are reduced to the length of stay for seniors who pay out-of-pocket.
+Findings from a structural model suggest that changing provider incentives is more effective than modifying patient incentives in shortening the length of Medicaid stays.

 Labor Market Effects of Medical Innovation: The Case of Breast and Prostate Cancer (with Sung-Hee Jeon) [email me for draft]